 Laboratorio 1400: The Culmination of History, Fiction and Theatre Arts

 Laboratorio 1400 project reexamines how medieval history is narrated and performed in the Medieval Market.
-The Kone Foundation has funded the preparations of this year’s project.
+The Kone Foundation has funded the preparations of the project in 2017.

 The goal of this project is to bring to view that history isn’t a univocal tale that is effortlessly etched into historical and archeological studies, traced from the studies to textbooks and then lifted from the textbooks to stage.
 The Middle Ages in Finland have been preserved in diverse fragments which at times require heavy interpretation to be understood.
 Laboratorio 1400 project implements a market play that relies less than before on singular facts and the fictitious events created as their background.
 Instead, tensions are built between the familiar and the strange and the play displays social and cultural phenomena that would have been possible and probable in medieval Turku, but the records of which have not necessarily survived to this day.